 Ideally you prune only a little bit every year.
-If you let a mango tree grow much too big first, and then cut it back to a third of its size, the tree will likely skip the next crop...
-(Cut it back to a stump and it will take two years or more.
-But amazingly they will grow back even from that!)
+If you let a mango tree grow much too big first, and then cut it back to a third of its size, the tree will likely skip the next crop.

 Having said all that, after the initial cuts to encourage branching as mentioned in the previous section, you don't HAVE to prune a mango tree.
-If you don't mind having a real big tree, mangoes grow and fruit very well without pruning!
+If you don't mind having a really, REALLY big tree, mangoes grow and fruit very well without pruning.

 Mangoes flower profusely and self pollinate very well.

-(But there are mango varieties that flower well even when it doesn't get so cold...
+But there are mango varieties that flower well even when it doesn't get so cold.
 That's why I grow a dozen different ones.
 And that's why you should do your research before selecting a variety.
 Or plant a dozen different ones.